ahdinosaur/bitcoin101/src/documents/slides/bitcoin/consistent.html.md

 # Consistent

-Bitcoins are created by a consentual computational contest called mining.
+Bitcoins are controlled by a consentual computational contest called mining.

 People dedicate their computer's power to the network to generate hard-to-find and easy-to-prove numbers, whoever finds the number first attaches new transactions (a **block**) to the public ledger (the **blockchain**).